 30 credits

-This core module covers latest developments in specification, design and detail of reinforced and pre-stressed concrete framed buildings and, steel framed structures.
-Methods of analysis and structural design are in accordance with Eurocode 2 (EC2) and Eurocode 3 (EC3) for concrete and steel respectively.
+This module covers the latest developments in material specification, structural design, and detail of concrete framed buildings.
+Methods of structural analysis and design in accordance with Eurocode 2 (EC2).
+Sustainability considerations are also integrated into the module and assessment.

 60 credits

-The overall aim of the module is to allow you to develop research skills and gain an appreciation of a subject area of the your own choosing.
-In undertaking the work that is required you will be able to demonstrate knowledge and competence in reviewing existing published literature and data and through the use of your own efforts apply one or more of a range of research methods to collect and analyse data and draw well-founded conclusions as a result of your research.
+This module will enable you to develop research skills and gain an appreciation of a subject area of your own choosing.
+In undertaking the required work, you will be able to demonstrate knowledge and competence in reviewing existing published literature and data.
+Through the use of your own efforts, you will apply one or more of a range of research methods to collect and analyse data and draw well-founded conclusions as a result of your research.

 The module allows you to study an area of interest in significant depth and allows you to demonstrate a clear understanding of what has been learnt through a variety of means; a literature review, a research proposal, an oral presentation and a substantial dissertation.